TanushreeKumar01/data-science-portfolio/README.md

 - B.S., Astrophysics | University of Illinois Urbana-Champaign (May 2023)

 ## Projects
 Below is a breakdown of some key projects by language and software.
+The PDF file for each project can be found in the respective folder for each language/software.
+The files have been renamed to match the names below.

 #### Python
 - Deep Learning Analysis on the MNIST Fashion Dataset